Alignak-monitoring-contrib/alignak-backend-import/docs/source/utilities.rst

 The default behavior is to update an existing Alignak backend running on http://127.0.0.1:5000.

 The backend content is not deleted by default.
-This to avoid deleting data by error ;) Furthermore, the results of a configuration update may be unpredictable and break the data integroty because no global configuration check is done when data are imported.
+This to avoid deleting data by error ;) Furthermore, the results of a configuration update may be unpredictable and break the data integrity because no global configuration check is done when data are imported.

 **Note**: As of it, beware of configuration updates if you do not really know the previous backend data!